-United Way of Clallam County envisions living in a place where everyone is supported socially, economically and in their physical and mental health.
+United Way of Clallam County envisions living in a place where everyone is supported socially, economically, and fully in their physical and mental health.

 - Being a constructive voice for human service needs in Clallam County.